vishvAsa/AgamaH/AryaH/mediterranian/platonism/iamblichus/articles/shaw_theurgy_soul/00/05_Preface_To_the_Second_Edition.md

 +++

-I wish to thank John Riess of Angelico Press for making possible the republication of *Theurgy and the Soul*.
+I wish to thank John Riess of Angelico Press for making possible the republication of .
 John initially sug-gested that I consider republishing my book two years ago, and after patiently sticking with the project, and with me, he has seen the process through.
 The present volume is an exact facsimile of the 1995 edition with the exception of a few typographical errors corrected from the original.
 Nothing else has been changed, which means that the scholarship on Iamblichus since 1995 has not been integrated into this republished text.
 Most significantly, my references to Iamblichus’s work on theurgy use Édouard des Places’ *Jamblique: Les mystères d’Égypte* \(1966\)—the standard academic text in 1995—rather than the fine English translation and text, *Iamblichus:* *On the Mysteries* by Emma C. Clarke, John M. Dillon, and Jackson P. Hershbell \(2003\) or the impressive text, translation, and annota-tion by Henri Dominique Saffrey and Alain-Philippe Segonds, *Jamblique: Résponse à Porphyre *\( *De Mysteriis*\) \(2013\).
 I also want to thank John Milbank and Aaron Riches who, when they learned of Angelico’s plan to republish my book, generously offered to write a Foreword in which they draw connections between Iamblichus’s theurgy and the theology of the Incarnation.
 Of their stimulating Foreword and the connections they make between the Christian sacramental vision and Iamblichean theurgy I have more to say.

 Firstly, however, I want to reflect briefly on this book after living with it for nearly twenty years.